Azure-Samples/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 ## Clean up

-When you are done with the workshop, clean up the Azure resources to avoid incurring costs.
+When no longer needed,  you can delete all related resources using the following scripts.

-Winndows:
+Windows:
 ```batch
 scripts\cleanup-azure-resources.cmd -ResourceGroupName <your resource group name>
 ```